 Candied tangerines are sweet, chewy and perfect for decorating desserts or drinks.
 I used Ojai Pixie Tangerines as they are currently in season, but you can use oranges or lemons using the same method.

-To make candied citrus, all you need to do is make simple syrup with 1 part sugar to 1 part water, simmer citrus in syrup and let dry overnight.
+To make candied citrus, all you need to do is make simple syrup using 1 part sugar to 1 part water, simmer citrus in syrup and let dry overnight.

 The candied slices and simple syrup can be stored up to 2 weeks in an airtight container in the refrigerator.